Six Weeks of unlimited visits - from 27 July to 4 September

 Become a Member

-With so many varied events and the changing seasons to enjoy here at the Museum, why not consider joining as an annual member.
-Membership pays for itself in just three visits and is a fantastic way to support the Museum and our conservation work!
+Enjoy unlimited access to the Museum all year and make the most of our ever-changing events and seasonal activities.
+Membership pays for itself in just three visits and is a wonderful way to support the Museum and our conservation work.

 Find out more